-Use your phone to discover people you didn’t know were there, walk and talk in a virtual world, see dancers turn into ghost-like versions of themselves through VR and watch as robots interact with dancers in an interplay of light and movement.
+CoLab enabled people to use their phone to discover people they didn’t know were there: walk and talk in a virtual world, see dancers turn into ghost-like versions of themselves through VR and watch as robots interact with dancers in an interplay of light and movement.

 A mix of dance, physical music, sound and interaction.
 How ‘in touch’ are we beyond the body, in virtual reality?
 Use a headset to move molecules around and create your own experience, participate in workshops and watch mini performances.

 A Tech-Dance collaboration between Lisa May Thomas, Interactive Scientific and Bath Spa University students.

 This performance sees Jean Abreu interact with a specially designed robot-like entity, investigating the fluid nature of identity and loss in an interplay of technology and projection.
 The 45 minute piece explores the artist’s own identity of ‘in-between’.

 A collaboration with Michele Panegrossi (Creative Technologist & Sound Designer) and Leon Watts (University of Bath Computer Science)

 How might we read gravity through witnessing another body?
 This video installation aims to de-centre the viewer’s relationship to the installation through the presentation of a dancer whose movement is affected by a moving pull of gravity.